Mouhamamdou/API-RESTful-with-Django-REST/README.md

 ## Overview

 The API project is a web application designed to manage projects, issues, and comments, akin to a task tracking system.
+It leverages Django, alongside Django REST Framework for rapid development, and RESTful API services.
 The application facilitates project management tasks, including user authentication, project creation, issue tracking, and commenting functionalities, offering a comprehensive tool for development teams.